Quantile Spectral Beta: A Tale of Tail Risks, Investment Horizons, and Asset Prices: Introduction

 \section{Introduction}

-Classical result of asset pricing literature states that price of an asset should be equal to its expected discounted payoff.
-In the Capital Asset Pricing Model (CAPM) introduced by \cite{sharpe1964capital}, \cite{lintner1965security}, \cite{black1972capital}, we assume that stochastic discount factor can be approximated by return on market portfolio and thus expected excess returns can be fully described by their market betas based on covariance between asset return and market return.
-Yet, decades of the consequent research show that we are unable to sufficiently explain the cross-section of asset returns with this notion.
-Instead, literature calls for more accurate characterization of risks associated with assets that will better reflect preferences of investors.
-We aim to show that in order to understand formation of expected returns, one has to look deeper into the features of asset returns that are crucial in terms of preferences of a representative investor.
-We argue that the two important features are risk related to tail events, and frequency-specific (spectral) risk capturing behavior at different investment horizons.
-To characterize the risks, we derive novel \textit{quantile spectral} representation of beta.
-Our work nests classical representation that simply averages beta with equal weights over different quantile levels, as well as frequencies.
+The classical conclusion of the asset pricing literature states that the price of an asset should be equal to its expected discounted payoff.
+In the capital asset pricing model (CAPM) introduced by \cite{sharpe1964capital}, \cite{lintner1965security}, \cite{black1972capital}, we assume that the stochastic discount factor can be approximated by return on market portfolio; thus, expected excess returns can be fully described by their market betas based on covariance between asset return and market return.
+While early empirical evidence validated this prediction, decades of consequent research have called the ability of the traditional market beta to explain cross-sectional variation in returns into question.
+We aim to show that to understand the formation of expected returns, one has to look deeper into the features of asset returns that are crucial in terms of the preferences of a representative investor.
+We argue that two important, risk related features are tail events and frequency-specific (spectral) risk capturing behavior at different investment horizons.
+To characterize such general risks, we derive a novel \textit{quantile spectral} representation of beta that captures covariation between indicator functions capturing fluctuations of different parts of joint risky asset and market return distributions over various frequencies.
+Nesting the traditional beta, the new representation captures \textit{tail}-specific as well as horizon- or frequency-specific \textit{spectral} risks.

+Intuitively, covariation stemming from (extremely) negative returns of risky assets and (extremely) negative returns of the market that are known as downside risk in the literature should be positively compensated.
+While early literature \citep{ang2006downside} empirically confirms the premium for bearing downside risk, \cite{levi2019symmetric} concludes that estimated downside betas do not provide superior predictions compared to standard betas.
+More recently, \cite{bollerslev2020realized} argue that we need to look at finer representations allowing combinations of positive and negative assets and market returns and suggest how such semibetas are priced.